tekknolagi/isdt/lecture-notes/2-vcs.md

 remote.
 That is, unless someone else has beaten you to the punch and pushed even more commits to the remote.
 In that case, keep fetching and rebasing.

-Note that this re-applying of local commits on top of remote changes constitutes *rewriting history*.
-Some people find this very distasteful and even ban it in their projects, preferring merge commits exclusively.
-The course staff has a more moderate view of things: rewriting history is fine if it's a private, short-lived development branch.
+> Note that this re-applying of local commits on top of remote changes
+> constitutes *rewriting history*.
+As we have discussed before, some people
+> find this very distasteful and even ban it in their projects, preferring
+> merge commits exclusively.
+The course staff has a more moderate view of
+> things: rewriting history is fine if it's a private, short-lived development
+> branch.
 Otherwise, merge.

 #### Merge

 It's also possible to use `git merge` to reconcile local and remote changes.
-Merge also comes with ability to fast-forward but that must be requested by default with `git merge --ff`.
+Like rebase, merge also comes with ability to fast-forward, but that does not happen automatically; it must be requested with `git merge --ff` or `--ff-only`.

-First case: `--ff-only`
+We'll talk about `--ff-only` first because it's the most similar to what you have seen so far.
+If you run `git merge --ff-only origin/branch-name`, the merge will only succeed if it need not create a merge commit.
+That is, if the local branch can be fast-forwarded to the remote, great.
+If not, noisily fail.

+In the case where the two branches diverge (`--ff-only` would fail), you can use `git merge origin/branch-name` to make a merge commit between your local branch and the remote-tracking branch.

+A middle ground is `git merge --ff`, which will try to fast-forward if it can, and otherwise fall back to creating a merge commit.

 #### Pull